nilearn/nilearn/doc/connectivity/parcellating.rst

     agglomeration object.
 It is also very fast.
 We detail it below.

 |

+Both clustering algorithms (as well as many others) are provided by this object :class:`nilearn.parcellations.Parcellations` and full code example in :ref:`here<sphx_glr_auto_examples_03_connectivity_plot_rest_clustering.py>`.
+Ward clustering is the easiest to use, as it can be done with the Feature agglomeration object.
+It is also very fast.
+We detail it below.

 **Compute a connectivity matrix**
 Before applying Ward's method, we compute a spatial neighborhood matrix,